Maddievanh/MART341-WebDesign/Assignment6/README.md

-I chose my SFXC personal blog to further develop.
+I chose my SFX personal blog to further develop.
 I still love and enjoy SFX makeip and have the most knowledge in it.
 I want this site to feel dark but also friendly.

 I applied the balance concepts we learned this week by focusing on symmetry.
 I wanted my site to be clean cut and easy to follow.
 I wanted a darker feel but still wanted the text to be easy to look at, so I went with a light grey for the background with dark black/red text so it has the "dark" vibe while still being easy to read.